 Visiting Longmead Stadium

-In the ground, there are the usual amenities and services including refreshment outlets, club shop, toilets and an Executive Suite for officials, visiting directors, business partners, premium members and other VIPs..
+In the ground, there are the usual amenities and services including refreshment outlets, club shop, toilets and an Executive Suite for officials, visiting directors, premium members and other VIPs..
 A separate Sponsors Lounge is now available to recognise those individuals and organisations who donate generously to the club.
 Please note that the refreshment kiosks will generally not be available for Reserve and Youth team matches.
 However, tea and coffee will always be available in the clubhouse bar.

 Longmead Stadium meets the grading benchmark for the second tier of non-league football (National League South) so it is well appointed.
 Tonbridge compete in the Premier Division of the Ryman Isthmian Football League and are aiming for promotion.

 The Angels are very much a family-friendly outfit and have recently become a fully-fledged community club.

 Telephone: 01732 352417

 Admission prices for league games (Ryman Premier) during 2016/17 have been frozen and are as follows: